samuelmurray/tracking-by-detection/cpp/README.md

 $ make detect
 $ ./detectApp.out [-s sequencesFile] [-m modelConfigFile]
 ```
 2. **Track** - Track objects from provided detections.
-The detections should be on the format used in [MOTChallenge](https://motchallenge.net/), or a custom format used for the Okutama-Action dataset (not yet publicly available).
+The detections should be on the format used in [MOTChallenge](https://motchallenge.net/).
 ```
 $ make track
 $ ./trackApp.out [-s sequencesFile] [-m modelType] \